Iacopo454/Shoes-shop/README.md

 <img alt="Registered user story" src="docs/user-stories/registered-04.jpg" width="700">

 ---

+### Automated Testing
+Automated Unit Testing was carried out with Django testing tools and written to cover as much of the site as possible.
+In terminal, for automated testing need to run the command:
+    python3 manage.py test

+#### Wishlist App
+- Models
+  - test for storing wishlist products into the database

+- Views
+  - test that unauthorized users cannot see the wishlist page.
+  - test that unauthorized users cannot add product in wishlist.
+  - test a logged in user can see the wishlist page.
+  - test for authenticated user can add product in wishlist and agian redirect to the product details page.

+#### Review App
+- Models
+  - test for storing data for a review into the database

+- Views
+  - test that unauthorized users cannot see the orders list page.
+  - test that unauthorized users cannot view specific order details.
+  - test that unauthorized users cannot give any feedback.
+  - test a logged in user can see the orders list page.
+  - test for authenticated user can view a specific order details.
+  - test for authenticated user can give feedback and rate the purchese product.
+Then redirect at order details page.

+- Forms
+  - test that specific fields are required.
+Otherwise an invalid form retun False
+  - test that a valid form return True

 #### To clone the code from GitHub:
 - On GitHub, navigate to the main page of the repository.